 Draft financial statements were published online in line with Section 195 of Local Government (Scotland) Act 1973, this included the management commentary and annual governance statement.
-In advance of our audit fieldwork we issued a 'prepared by client' request setting out a list of required analyses and supporting documentation.
-We received working papers of good quality, and signed complete draft financial statements were provided on 1 July 2020.
+In advance of our audit fieldwork we issued a 'prepared by management' request setting out a list of required analyses and supporting documentation.
+We received working papers of good quality, and signed complete draft financial statements were provided on 25 June 2021.

-We recognise the efforts of the finance team given significant Covid-19 pressures to deliver a set of accounts with no identified misstatements to us in accordance with the normal timeframes.
+We recognise the significant efforts of the finance team given the ongoing COVID-19 pressures to deliver a set of accounts with no identified misstatements to us in accordance with the normal timeframes.
 The finance team were retasked with additional responsibility in respect of additional financial reporting requirements, workforce planning and third party sustainability payment administration.
 In this context, this represents a significant achievement.